LeNPaul/Millennial/_posts/2021-08-17-Wonderswan.md

 Is the Wonderswan a videogaming hidden gem?
 If so, they sure hid the gems pretty well.
 While I was looking for roms to test, all I could find were tie-in games from forgotten anime franchises.

 The Wonderswan was a deeply Japanese console.
-A specific type of Japanese, too.
-If the Sony handhelds are the trusty salarymen, and the Nintendo ones countryside kids who enjoy tormenting bugs, the Wonderswan would be the anime fans of the lot.
+A specific type of Japanese, too: if the Sony handhelds are the trusty salarymen, and the Nintendo ones countryside kids who enjoy tormenting bugs, the Wonderswan would be the anime fans of the lot.

 The emulators available on PSP reflect this reality: there are six of them, all six created by Japanese coders.